TrevorNathan/play2-docker-image/README.md

 2. Push to google cloud registry

-3. Create a deployment on your cluster
+3. Create a deployment on your kubernets cluster

 4. Create a service, with type=LoadBalancer to expose your app